catseye/SixtyPical/README.markdown

     routine do_it {
         lda #0
         jsr update_score
-        sta vic_border_colour    ; uh... what do we know about reg A here?
+        sta vic_border_colour    // uh... what do we know about reg A here?
     }

 ...is illegal *unless* one of the following is true:

 *   the A register is declared to be a meaningful output of `update_score`
-*   `update_score` was determined to not change the value of the A register
+*   `update_score` was analyzed and determined to not change the value of the A register

 The first case must be done with an explicit declaration on `update_score`.
 The second case will be be inferred using abstract interpretation of the code